-The University of Reading’s Whiteknights campus is a beautiful green oasis situated within a residential area bordering Reading and Wokingham Boroughs.
-With its distinctive woodland walks, conservation meadows and large lake its appeal stems from both the natural beauty of the landscape and the University’s architectural diversity.
+The University of Reading’s Whiteknights campus has a beautiful parkland feel situated within a residential area bordering Reading and Wokingham Boroughs.
+The campus has a number of distinctive areas from the high amenity of the Harris Garden to woodland walks, meadows and a large lake system; its appeal stems from both the natural beauty of the landscape and the University’s architectural diversity.

 Whiteknights campus has been described by local people as a ‘green lung’.
 It provides an environment, changing with the seasons, for visitors of all ages to enjoy and benefit from.
 Many people take their daily ‘constitutional’ round the lake or take pleasure in a leisurely stroll in the Harris Garden where it is possible to forget the pressures of living and working in an otherwise busy urban area.

-The University is rightly proud of its campus which is recognised as a valuable asset for student recruitment, staff retention and as an amenity for the local community.
+The University is rightly proud of its campus which is recognised as an important asset for student recruitment, staff retention and as a valuable green space for the local community.